git/git.github.io/rev_news/drafts/edition-90.md

        protocol-v2               Git Wire Protocol, Version 2
   ```

-  Along with other small fixes, in the `git help` documentation, the
+  Along with other small fixes in the `git help` documentation, the
   new version also didn't distinguish between `<guide>` and `<doc>`
-  arguments anymore.
+  categories anymore.

   The only comment on this version was from Eric who found a trivial
   typo in a commit message.